ScroogeKZ/TransportLogistics/replit.md

   - All core features tested and working correctly including registration, login, request creation, and data retrieval
   - System is now ready for production use in standard Replit environment
 - July 7, 2025.
 Final migration to Replit environment completed:
+  - Successfully completed migration from Replit Agent to standard Replit environment
+  - PostgreSQL database provisioned and configured with all necessary tables
+  - Database schema pushed using Drizzle migrations
+  - Created test super admin account (admin@test.com/admin123) with full system access
+  - All workflows running successfully with server on port 5000
+  - System fully operational and ready for production use
+- July 7, 2025.
+Final migration to Replit environment completed:
   - Successfully migrated from Replit Agent to standard Replit environment
   - Created PostgreSQL database with all required tables and schema
   - Server running successfully on port 5000